kepop1/react-native-starter/README.md

 For debugging life is going to be harder without [React Native Debugger]('https://github.com/jhen0409/react-native-debugger')

+There's an example auth server in `server/` which is it's own express app.
+To get that running it's the usual `yarn` then `yarn dev` to get it going :thumbsup:

 ## Outline

 This starter will setup you up with a project has: